|

 - 20x2 header connector with all microcontroller pinning.

 Fig. 1.
-CSD_PICstick idea.
+The CSD_PICstick idea.
 Jumpers will be used to connect or disconnect some circuits.
-The 40-pin expansion connector allows the insertion of any daughter board.
+The 40-pin expansion connector allows the insertion of any daughter board. |

-Specifications 2.
-Planning Developing Testing Report
+Specifications | 2.
+Planning | Developing | Testing | Report |

 In this section we will imagine the hardware circuit and where all inputs and outputs are connected.
 We will leave the schematic ready to be captured as a KiCad project.

 Fig. 2.
 Ideas on the schematic.
-We will use 40-pin and also 28-pin mC sockets.
+We will use 40-pin and also 28-pin mC sockets. |

 You can use the laboratory power supply like VB8012 or a cheap standard unregulated AC 220V to DC 9V @ 1A adapter to power the CSD_PICstick with +5V or +3.3V depending on the target mC.

 Fig. 3.
-DC power supply òr AC-DC power adapter.
+DC power supply or AC-DC power adapter. |

-Specifications Planning 3.
-Developing Testing Report
+Specifications | Planning | 3.
+Developing | Testing | Report |

 C:\CSD\CSD_PICstick\Counter_BCD_1digit\

-Fig. 6.
+Fig. 4.
 Counter_BCD_1digit captured and running in Proteus.
+We validate switches, push-buttons and LED. |

 C:\CSD\CSD_PICstick\Counter_BCD_1digit_LCD\